mosen/buildy/README.md

 * Clarify the custom task autoloading method.
 * Cover more test cases for each built in task
 * Standardise an option for producing .json formatted reports from tasks that produce that kind of output.
-* Make task registry a public property or method of queue
 * Standardise tasks that operate on a batch of files so that they have a destination directory, destination file prefix and suffix.
 * Establish a defaults system, so that a task option can be defaulted for the entire queue or set of queues.
 * Rename 'promise' to 'status' object that is passed to task, the same object can be used to send back log messages to the controlling queue.
+* Pass logger reference to each task so that the 'status' object does not perform a dual role.